Everything You Need to Know About Crawl Space Encapsulation

 How to Encapsulate a Crawl Space

-- Inspect the crawl space and carry out preparatory work.
+- Inspect and prepare the crawl space area.

-- Seal vents, doors, openings, and gaps in the crawl space using spray foam.
+- Seal crawl space vents, doors, openings, and gaps.

-- Take flood prevention and water damage control measures.
+- Install flood prevention and water damage control measures.

 - Encapsulate the crawl space.